Discrimination is against the law in certain areas, including

 You are denied service at a shop because of your race.

 You have a responsibility to follow the laws and restrictions that are in place during the COVID-19 pandemic.
 The latest health advice can be found on the NSW Health website.
+NSW Health also has information about who needs to wear a face mask.

 You also have a responsibility to not discriminate against anyone or treat them unfairly because of their race, because you think they have COVID-19 or for any other characteristic that is protected by the NSW legislation.